abdalla-hassanin/Masr-Club/README.md

        ```swift
        GMSServices.provideAPIKey("YOUR_API_KEY")
        ```
+5. Replace the Google Maps API key in the constants file:
+   - Locate the constants file where the Google Maps API key is stored (e.g., `lib/core/constants.dart`).
+   - Replace the placeholder API key with your actual API key (`const String googleMapsAPIkey='YOUR_API_KEY';`).
-5. Run `flutter pub get` to install dependencies.
+6. Run `flutter pub get` to install dependencies.
-6. Run the app using `flutter run`.
+7. Run the app using `flutter run`.

 Make sure to replace `"YOUR_API_KEY"` with your actual Google Maps API key in the provided code snippets.